 According to her StrengthsFinderⓇ results, Sammie is a Learner: always embracing the opportunity to learn in as many mediums as she possibly can.
 This strength lent itself well to her undergraduate research on the perceptions of genetically modified organisms (GMOs) on Meredith’s campus.

 Aware of the many misconceptions surrounding them, Sammie conducted research to determine how a lack of education on GMOs plays a role in their perception.
-Her faculty adviser and thesis director, Karthik Agorham, said her paper on the research was “the most ready-to-submit thesis” he’s read in his entire teaching career.
+Her faculty adviser and thesis director, Karthik Agorham, said her thesis on the research was “the most ready-to-submit thesis” he’s read in his entire teaching career.

 Not only does Sammie enjoy learning herself, she enjoys helping others learn, too.
 She used this skill as a peer-tutor for Meredith’s learning center.
 “I am very proud of the opportunity to share my love of science with other students,” she said.